Gregory House: Personality

-House frequently says, "Everybody lies", but jokingly remarked he was lying when he said it.
+House frequently says, "Everybody lies", but has jokingly remarked that he was lying when he said so.
 House criticizes social etiquette for lack of rational purpose and usefulness.
 Dr. Cameron states in the first episode of the first season "House doesn't believe in pretense... so he just says what he thinks".
 In the season three episode "Lines in the Sand", he explains how he envies an autistic patient because society allows the patient to forgo the niceties that he must suffer through.
-In the same episode, Dr. Wilson suggests House might have Asperger syndrome, which is characterized by a number of traits found in House, such as difficulty accepting the purpose of social rules, lack of concern for his physical appearance, and resistance to change; though he later reveals to House that he does not truly believe this, and that claiming this was a part of a ploy to soften Cuddy's opinion of House.
-House is a strong nonconformist and has little regard for how others perceive him.
+In the same episode, Dr. Wilson suggests that House might have Asperger syndrome.
+Asperger syndrome is characterized by a number of traits found in House, such as difficulty accepting the purpose of social rules, lack of concern for physical appearance, and resistance to change.
+Wilson later reveals to House that he does not truly believe House has Asperger syndrome, and that he only said this about House as a part of a ploy to soften Cuddy's opinion of House.
+House is a nonconformist and has little regard for how others perceive him.
 Throughout the series, he displays sardonic contempt for authority figures.
 House shows an almost constant disregard for his own appearance, possessing a permanent stubble and dressing informally in worn jeans, wrinkled shirts over rumpled T-shirts, and sneakers.
 He avoids wearing the standard white lab coat to avoid patients recognizing him as a doctor, preferring a shabby blazer or, less frequently, a motorcycle jacket.